How to Use Forecasts & Dashboards to Drill into the Cause of Any Issue in Your Business

 Your 6 Business Planning Boards

-A typical approach would be to create a KPI Suite, consisting of the following 6 Boards.
+A typical approach would be to create a KPI Suite, consisting of the following six Boards.

 1. Your Management Board

 This is where you should obtain the pilot’s view of your business.
 A perfect place for your business KPIs & Key Predictive Indicators.
-The ideal Management Board should have a combination of Financial & Non-financial Cards, enabling you to measure both the qualitative & quantitate aspects of your business.
+The ideal Management Board should have a combination of financial and non-financial Cards, enabling you to measure both the qualitative and quantitate aspects of your business.
 Snapshot Cards are also a popular choice here.